burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     There is also a very detailed description of the `typename` keyword available here:
     [http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords](http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords).

-# Class Constructor and Destructors
+# Class Constructors and Destructors

 ## Logic behind executing Constructors

-The order of working out the initialization of a class object in C++ is described in C++ Standard - ANSI ISO IEC 14882 2003; 12.6.2, p.230.
-The order of initialization of classes and execution of constructors:
+The order of initialization of a class object in C++ is described in C++ Standard - ANSI ISO IEC 14882 2003; 12.6.2, p.230.
+The order of initialization of classes and execution of constructors is as follows:

 1. Depth-first, left-to-right constructors of **virtually inherited** classes whenever they are located in the inheritance tree.